New invariants for virtual knots via spanning surfaces: The twin Alexander polynomial for knots in thickened surfaces

 By the symmetry between $\mathcal F$ and $\widehat{\mathcal F}$, there is an automorphism $\iota^@$ of $\widehat{\mathcal F}$ taking $K^@$ to $K_1^@$.
 We can glue $\iota$ and $\iota^{@}$ to obtain an automorphism $\jmath$ of $F \times I$ such that $\jmath|_{\mathcal F} = \iota$ and $\jmath|_{\widehat{\mathcal F}} = \iota^@$.
 By construction, $\jmath(W)$ is a twin Seifert surface for $K_1 \sqcup K_1^{@}$.
 The result now follows from part~\eqref{it:S-equivalence} of Claim~\ref{cla2ch}. \end{proof}

 \begin{definition} Let $K$ be a knot in a thickened surface and let $K^@ \in \{-K, -K^\ast\}$.
 Let $X$ be a Seifert matrix obtained from a twin Seifert surface for $K\sqcup K^{@}$.
-The $d$-th Alexander polynomial for $d\in\Z$ associated with $X$ is called {\it the $d$-th twin Alexander polynomial} $A_{K, d}^@$ of $K$.
-(We omit the suffix $d$ when it is clear from the context).
-The {\it twin signature} $\sigma^@$ of $K$ is the signature of $X$.
+We call $X$ a \emph{twin Seifert matrix}.
+The $d$-th Alexander polynomial for $d\in\Z$ associated with $X$ is called the {\it $d$-th twin Alexander polynomial} $A_{K, d}^@$ of $K$.
+In particular, the \emph{twin Alexander polynomial} is $A^@_K := A^@_{K, 1}$.
+The {\it twin signature} $\sigma^@$ of $K$ is the signature of $X + X^T$.
 There are two kinds of Alexander polynomials and signatures since $K^@$ is either $-K$ or $-K^\ast$. \end{definition}

+\begin{remark} Note that the twin Alexander polynomial is defined as the \emph{first} Alexander polynomial of X, not the zeroth.
+So it is the greatest common divisor of the $(n-1) \times (n-1)$ minors of $tX - X^T$ in $\Z[1/2][t]$ if $X$ is an $n \times n$ matrix; see Crowell--Fox~\cite{CF}.
+The zeroth Alexander polynomial is also defined, and is an isotopy invariant. \end{remark}

 By Proposition~\ref{thmsea}, we have the following.